TransAsia Airways: Ground services

-Besides flight operations, the airline undertook ground handling and ticketing for a number of foreign airlines, such as Thai Airways, Jetstar Airways, XiamenAir, Sichuan Airlines, and Cebu Pacific Air.
+Besides flight operations, the airline undertook ground handling and ticketing for a number of foreign airlines, such as Thai Airways International, Jetstar, XiamenAir, Sichuan Airlines, and Cebu Pacific.
 In addition, private jet service was also part of agency services.
 Since 2006, the airline had cooperated with International SOS to serve medical flights between Mainland China and Taiwan.
 The airline began its catering service near the Taipei SongShan Airport in 1966 and was officially named TransAsia Catering Services in 2002.
 Legend Travel Service Ltd, founded in 2011, provided travel- and tourism-related services under the airline group resources.

 Brand and livery

 TransAsia Airways introduced a new livery for both staff and aircraft in 2012.
 Former Shiatzy Chen designer Yin Pei Gun was responsible for the new cabin attendant and ground staff uniforms that appeared that August.
 The new plane livery, designed by local Taipei company Pace Design, was to be painted on the new Airbus A330, A321ceo, A321neo, and ATR 72-600.